 Is there a minimum number of women per team in Coed?

 - For the coed league, The league will enforce a minimum of 1 women at all time during the game.

 If both teams agree and advise the referee, this rule can be waived.
-If a team is not able to field the minimum number of women requirement, they can borrow a female player (from another team in the league, without penalty), or they will have to play short handed (this rule is waived if the team is on a penalty kill).
+If a team is not able to field the minimum number of women requirement, they can borrow a female player (from another team in the league, without penalty).

 What is the game format for indoor?

 Both the coed league and the united mens team plays follow FIFA rules adapted to indoor soccer:

 - 2*25 min halves (no stoppage of time, except in the last minute of each half)

 How many players are registered per team for indoor or outdoor?

 Based on past experience, we recommend teams to register a minimum of 15 players per teams to allow for players not available on game day (work, red card, injury, vacation, …).
 Players are to share the time as equally as possible.